Updated: June 2026

 Natural population change (births less deaths) is one of the key components of population change.

 Historically, the high rate of positive natural population change in this province provided a cushion against net out-migration.
-This situation has changed quite significantly in the past 20 years, however, with the province now recording large natural population declines —the result of increasingly fewer births and aging-related increases in deaths.
+This situation has changed quite significantly in the past 20 years with the province now recording large natural population declines as a result of increasingly fewer births and aging-related increases in deaths.
 In 2007 and every year since 2012, Newfoundland and Labrador recorded more deaths than births.
 This pattern, while more pronounced in Newfoundland and Labrador, is occurring throughout Atlantic Canada.
-In 2023, all of the Atlantic Provinces recorded negative natural population change.
-Deaths are expected to continue to exceed births in Newfoundland and Labrador in the future and this negative natural population change is expected to become progressively larger over the projection period (present to 2043).
-In 2023 there were about 2,550 more deaths than births in the province; by 2043 deaths are projected to exceed births by about 4,600.
+In 2025, all the Atlantic Provinces recorded negative natural population change.
+Deaths are expected to continue to exceed births in Newfoundland and Labrador in the future and this negative natural population change is expected to become progressively larger over the projection period (present to 2045).
+In 2025, there were about 2,900 more deaths than births in the province; by 2045, deaths are projected to exceed births by about 5,300.

 Migration